OpenTermsArchive/contrib-versions/Gravatar/Privacy Policy.md

 _Third Party Software and Services_

 If you’d like to use WooCommerce extensions that enable services provided by third parties, third party plugins, embeds, or other third party software or services, please keep in mind that when you interact with them you may provide information about yourself (or your site visitors) to those third parties.
 For example, some third party services may request or require access to your (yours, your visitors’, or customers’) data, for example, via a pixel or cookie.
-Please note that if you use the third party service or grant access, your data will handled in accordance with the third party’s privacy policy and practices.
+Please note that if you use the third party service or grant access, your data will be handled in accordance with the third party’s privacy policy and practices.
 We don’t own or control these third parties, and they have their own rules about collection, use, and sharing of information, which you should review before using the software or services.

 _Visitors to Our Users’ Websites_